 Mind your entire ecosystem and manage third-party risks.
 Vaccine R&D and manufacturing activities rely on many third parties.
 Threat actors often use organizations with weaker cybersecurity protocols as a back door to the ultimate targets.
 Assess the cyber posture of third parties.
 Also, remember to check your physical and digital connections to hospitals, which have come under ransomware attacks by foreign-based cybercriminals.

-Cybersecurity on site and in the cloud
+and in the cloud

 If we want to build real cybersecurity into our network architecture, we have to recognize the extent to which the way we use networks, and our expectations of them, has changed over recent years – a change which has been considerably accelerated by the pandemic.